th-yoo/niquests-ratelimiter/README.md

 # Installation
 ```
+# not yet published
-pip install requests-ratelimiter
+pip install niquests-ratelimiter
 ```

 # Usage

 ## Usage Options
-There are three ways to use `requests-ratelimiter`:
+There are three ways to use `niquests-ratelimiter`:

 ### Session
 The simplest option is